-The British Columbia Hockey League is widely known as one of the top junior hockey organizations in North America, but it sprung from humble beginnings.
-In 1961, the owners of four Junior B squads — the Kamloops Rockets, Kelowna Buckaroos, Penticton Junior Vees and Vernon Junior Canadians — met in a Vernon hotel.
-That night, Canadians’ owner Bill Brown persuaded his three colleagues to create the province’s first ever Junior A hockey league.
+The league began when the owners of four Okanagan-based Junior B teams decided to join forces and create their own league.
+The owners of the Kamloops Rockets, Kelowna Buckaroos, Penticton Junior Vees and Vernon Junior Canadians met in a Vernon hotel and Canadians owner Bill Brown persuaded his three colleagues to create the province’s first ever Junior A hockey league.
 The Okanagan-Mainline Junior Hockey League played its first games in the fall of 1961 and Brown served for two years as the league’s first President.
-Kamloops and Kelowna dominated the first five years of the new OJHL, occupying the top two places in the standings and meeting in the championship final every season.

 Kamloops dominated the early years of the league, winning the league championship four out of the first five seasons.
 The Kelowna Buckaroos were also a top-end team.
 They won the title in 1965 after finishing second the three years prior.

 The OMJHL underwent many changes throughout the ’60s as it tried to find its footing as a league.
 The Penticton Junior Vees went on hiatus after the 1962-63 season and returned a year later as the Broncos.
 Name changes seemed to be a theme at that time as well.
 In 1963, the league officially changed its name to the Okanagan Junior Hockey League or the OJHL (not to be confused with the current-day Ontario Junior Hockey League which uses the same abbreviation).
 Kamloops changed its name from the Junior Rockets, to the Kraft Kings and then back to the Rockets all within a six-year span.
 It was the same thing in Vernon as the Junior Canadians rebranded to the Blades and then the Essos during the decade.